© Copyright, 2013, R. Fleischer

 You can remove all the innards by having it all together, cap cover removed, and insert the axle FROM THE DRUM SIDE & add a piece of pipe to take up the distance from the outer bearing to the threads of the axle.
 Tighten moderately, then HEAT the hub, I do it on a hot plate, and when pretty darn hot, I use a brass hammer LIGHTLY on the axle on the brake side, and it all comes out.
 Thereafter, when you have installed BMW parts, etc. ...you do the wheel bearings just like early BMW innards, because they ARE.
 Remember that you must re-heat to reinstall the bearing assembly.
 I chill the innards in a freezer, and install quickly, on a hot hub.
 DO NOT hammer anything when reinstalling!!!!

 The bearings are the same BMW bearings as in the other models (before 1985, that is), they are #30203.
-That is a very common bearing, at any bearing supplier, or your BMW dealership.
+That is a very common bearing, at any bearing supplier, or your BMW dealership or independent shop.

 If you intend to continue to ride on Lester wheels, at least inspect them now and then in the hub area for cracks, and especially after any serious pothole, etc., events.

 If your wheel has side play, or too much bearing friction, I highly advise you fix it!

 For a relatively easy way to install the parts as used on the 1970-1978 BMW motorcycles, adjusting the shimming withOUT the need for special tools, see Duane Ausherman's website, although this is covered in my articles too.